chackop/node-express-bot-site/README.md

-# Building a bot site with Node.js and Express
+# Building a bot site with EJS templates, Node.js and Express